kecosz/EcohNet_py_beta/README.md

-# Caution
-In this version, some issues in EcohNet v0.12 have been addressed, but the behavior will differ from what is described in the paper.
-In the future, a newer version will be released as an formal update.
+*In this version, some issues in EcohNet v0.12 have been addressed, but the behavior will differ from what is described in the paper.
+In the future, a newer version will be released as an formal update.*

 # Python version of EcohNet
 ## What